 The US-USSR Cultural Business Joint Venture Agreement provided opportunity for Mr. Dering to develop international blockbuster cultural exhibitions, including the highly acclaimed tours of Catherine The Great and Nicholas II and Alexandra: Last Czars of Russia.

-As a result of his efforts, Mr. Dering was honored in 1989 as “First” American Museum Director to serve upon an active committee (the Marketing Committee) of a Board of Governors of a Russian museum.
+Mr. Dering was honored in 1989 as “First” American Museum Director to serve upon an active committee (the Marketing Committee) of a Board of Governors of a Russian museum.

 The Catherine the Great Exhibition traveled to Memphis, TN as part of the WONDERS Series of Exhibitions and toured to additional US cities including Dallas, TX and Los Angeles, CA.